brunomcuesta/speedx/README.md

                         File containing list of domains -o OUTPUT, --output OUTPUT
-                        File to save the bypass results (optional)
+                        File to save the bypass results (optional) -t, --threads THREADS
+                        Number of threads to use (default is 5)
 ```

 ### With venv